-Connect your FI to your computer using a compatible MIDI interface from the list of tested devices using the instructions shown in the Connecting to the Future Impact v3 Editor Suite section of this manual.
+Connect your FI4 to your computer using a MIDI interface according to the instructions shown in the Connecting to the Future Impact V4 Editor Suite section of this manual.
 Then look at the instructions in the Manager section; it is very intuitive to use and it won't take long before you have learned how to use it fully.

-• How do I listen to and add new sounds to my pedal?
+How do I listen to and add new sounds to my pedal?